Tap the Potential of Virtual Desktop Infrastructure

 Instantly increase memory, disk space, and boost vGPU resources as user’s demands fluctuate.
 Administrators can rapidly deploy standardized or customized desktops

-Traditional Desktop Infrastructure
+Advance Beyond the Disadvantages of Traditional Desktop Infrastructure

 VDI is more that just a predictable and scalable costing model for desktop replacements.
 There are many additional costs to deploying and maintaining a traditional desktop environment including: